Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Bartonella

-Test code: B0063 - Qualitative screen for Bartonella species by PCR.
+Test code: B0063 - Ultrasensitive qualitative screen for Bartonella species by real time PCR.
 This screen detects and differentiates Bartonella henselae, B. bacilliformis, B. claridgeiae, B. elizabethae, B. quintana and B. vinsonii subsp. berkhoffii.

 B0063 is included on P0025 - tickborne disease panel